chrokh/toow-old/chapters/hello-world.md

 ## Getting started with Visual studio

-Let's look at how to get started if you're using the program Microsoft Visual Studio.
+Here's a quick overview of how to get started using the program Microsft Visual Studio.
+This is an application that you have to download and run on your own computer.

 ```{warning}
 Microsoft will drop support for Visual Studio on Mac so it is not advisable to learn Visual Studio if you're on a Mac.